-Move over, marble: we're all about quartz countertops these days.
-A manmade material that is generally made from quartz chips or dust and resin, it strikes the perfect balance between form and function.
+Move over, marble: We're all about quartz countertops these days.
+A manmade material that is generally made from quartz chips or dust as well as resin, it strikes the perfect balance between form and function.

 Want to know how to clean quartz countertops?
 We tapped two cleaning services to share their expert tips.